Griffinhale/tastebuds_containerized/docs/api.md

 - OpenAPI/Swagger UI: `/docs` (served from the API service).

 ## Auth
+Browser clients receive httpOnly cookies (`access_token`, `refresh_token`) on login/register/refresh; tokens are also returned in the JSON response for non-browser callers.

 ### POST /api/auth/register
 Create a user and return tokens.
 ```bash